 If you have just a few files in a folder, you can rename those files/extensions manually and easily.
-But if you want to rename tens of files/extensions or even 1000 files/extensions manually, it takes long time to rename.
+But if you want to rename tens of files/extensions or even 1000 files/extensions manually, it takes a long time to rename.
 Again if files have no extensions and you want to set an extension for them all at once, so how to do that?

 It’s very easy to bulk/batch rename multiple files/folders in Windows operating system.
-But it’s little bit tricky to add extensions or change extensions for multiple files at once.
+But it’s a little bit tricky to add extensions or change extensions for multiple files at once.

 Bulk Rename Files/Folders

-Now Right-click on your mouse and select “Rename” option from the context menu and then enter your desired name.
+Now Right-click on your mouse and select the “Rename” option from the context menu and then enter your desired name.
 Having done this, hit Enter or click anywhere inside the folder.

 Well done!
-By this method, you can rename multiple files/folders, but it’s not possible add file extensions or change file extensions for multiple files at once by this process!
+By this method, you can rename multiple files/folders, but it’s not possible to add file extensions or change file extensions for multiple files at once by this process!